reol224/Vushboard/README.md

 vulnerabilityDashboard (VD) is an open source security auditig utility.

-It works by centrally collecting softwares and packages installed on infrastructure endpoints (Windows 10, all editions of Windows Server and
+It works by collecting inventory of softwares and packages installed on remote infrastructure endpoints (Windows 10, all editions of Windows Server and
-Red Hat linux are supported for now)
+Red Hat linux are supported for now) and use publicly available vulnerability feeds to do a vulnerability asssessment of the installed packages.
+It provides users with the ability to do a Risk Assessment of their infrastructure

 Thus, using one of the core functionnalities of vendor security solutions used by security engineers, and penetration testers (and non-ethical hackers...)

-It provides system administrators and security analysts with the ability to have continous visibility over the vulnerability status of the assets they manage.

 ## Basic System Diagram
 <img src ="vulnerabilityDashboard.jpg">